 Susanna Clarke biography

-Susanna Clarke was born in Nottingham, England in 1959, a Methodist Minister’s eldest daughter.
-Oxford educated (philosophy, politics and economics at St Hilda’s College), she is best known (so far) for her award winning novel Jonathan Strange & Mr Norrell, which was published in 2004.
+Susanna Clarke, a Methodist Minister’s eldest daughter was born in Nottingham, England in 1959.
+Oxford educated (philosophy, politics and economics at St Hilda’s College), she is best known for her award winning novel Jonathan Strange & Mr Norrell, which was published in 2004.

-Susanna Clarke spent eight years working in publishing before moving to Turin, Italy in 1990.
-In Italy she taught English to employees of the Fiat motor company before moving to Bilbao in Spain in 1991 to teach English there.
+Clarke spent eight years working in publishing before moving to Turin, Italy in 1990.
+In Italy she taught English to employees of the Fiat motor company before moving to Bilbao in Spain in 1991 to teach English.
 She moved back to England in 1992.

-In 1993, Susanna Clarke began writing Jonathan Strange & Mr Norrell, the novel took ten years to complete, and a period she herself describes as "a crazy amount of time to spend on anything".
+In 1993, she began writing Jonathan Strange & Mr Norrell.
+The novel took ten years to complete, and a period she herself describes as "a crazy amount of time to spend on anything".
 During these ten years she worked as a cookery editor for the company Simon and Schuster in Cambridge.
 The book is dedicated to Susanna Clarke's brother Paul Frederick Gunn Clarke, who died in the year 2000.

 Susanna Clarke interview with BBC Nottingham